eduardoboucas/include-media-columns/README.md

     'large': 1024px
 );

-// Dividing the layout in halfs and thirds
+// Dividing the layout in halves and thirds
 @include im-make-grid(2, 3);
 ```